"That's loaded with calories!"

 Some people watch their calories if they are trying to lose weight.
 Most kids don't need to do this, but all kids can benefit from eating a healthy, balanced diet that includes the right number of calories — not too many, not too few.
 But how do you know how many calories you need?

 How Many Calories Do Kids Need?

 When they reach puberty, girls need more calories than before but they tend to need fewer calories than boys.
-As boys enter puberty, they will need as many as 2,500 to 3,000 calories per day.
+As boys enter puberty, they may need as many as 2,500 to 3,000 calories per day, especially if they are very active.
 But whether they are girls or boys, kids who are active and move around a lot will need more calories than kids who don't.